harrymkt/hguinav/newest-unreleased-changes.md

 - Added the ability to set image or logo for a specific page that uses listpost partial.
 See frontmadder configuration variables section.
 - Added `linktitle` content variable.
 - You can now display last updated time for the entire site.
 Default is off, and you can turn it on via `display_site_lastmod`.
 See configuration parameters.
 On demo page it is turned on.
+- Removed details shortcode as it is now built-in.